strboul/supreme/README.md

     *return*, *calling\_modules* and *src*.

-  - The fields *input*, *output*, *return* and *calling\_modules* can have mutliple elements means that these fields can contain an array in the YAML.
+  - The fields *input*, *output*, *return* and *calling\_modules* can have multiple elements means that these fields can contain an array in the YAML.
 The other fields can only have a single element.

   - Any other field, which is not known by the *supreme* modal object,